Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 ### Unwanted Behaviour Requirements

-Unwanted behavior functional requirements cover all undesirable situations.
+Unwanted behaviour functional requirements cover all undesirable situations.
 Good systems engineering (SE) practice anticipates undesirable situations and imposes requirements to mitigate them.

-Unwanted behavior requirements are often imposed when the system must respond to a trigger under less than optimum conditions.
-The EARS method uses the keyword combination IF/THEN to identify requirements aimed at mitigating unwanted behavior.
+Unwanted behaviour requirements are often imposed when the system must respond to a trigger under less than optimum conditions.
+The EARS method uses the keyword combination IF/THEN to identify requirements aimed at mitigating unwanted behaviour.

-Template:   IF , THEN the shall .
+Template:   IF, THEN the shall.

-Example:     If the computed airspeed is unavailable, then the control system shall use the modeled airspeed.
+Example:     If the computed airspeed is unavailable, then the control system shall use the modelled airspeed.

 ### Complex Requirements

 Often, a specific set of one or more preconditions (states or optional features) must be present before the occurrence a specific event for that event to trigger a required system response.
 In such cases, the EARS templates may be combined, using a combination of the keywords.

-Complex requirements can be composed for desired behavior or for unwanted behavior.
+Complex requirements can be composed for desired behaviour or for unwanted behaviour.
 The EARS method provides a template for each.

-Template:   (Desired behavior) Where, while , when the shall .
+Template:   (Desired behaviour) Where, while , when the shall .

-Template:   (Unwanted behavior) Where, while , if then the shall .
+Template:   (Unwanted behaviour) Where, while , if then the shall .

 Example:     While the aircraft is on the ground, when reverse thrust is commanded, the control system shall enable deployment of the thrust reverser.

 ## User Interface and Design

 # Target Audience

+weeding, event, party, vacation,

 ## Personas